 - HCTC Plan 3 – Simply Blue PPO HSA

-You can learn more about these plans by visiting www.statequalifiedplans.com.
-You can contact the State of Michigan Department of Insurance and Financial Services at 517-284-8800 or 877-999-6442 (toll free).
-The department’s website is http://www.michigan.gov/difs.
+You can learn more about these plans by visiting www.statequalifiedplans.com or calling 844.HCTC-NOW (844.428.2669).
+You may also visit the State of Michigan Department of Insurance and Financial Services website at http://www.michigan.gov/difs.